odedindi/BlazingToDos/README.md

 ## Local Environment Configuration

-For auth, the app uses github, if needed auth is needed, please create a new repo on github and on your personal settings and generate both github id and github client secret and thos on to the env.local file
+For auth, the app uses github, if auth is needed, please create a new repo on github and on your personal settings generate both github id and github client secret, and add to the env.local file

 # Contributing